Adore2113/MarsHSim/docs/dev_log.md

 ##      05/27/2026
     ♡ adding vent leaks to buffer_gas.py

-    ♡ I know that turning buffer_gas.py into basically one long code might be different to read, but I think it works with my section headers keeping things organized and hopefully easy to read, I'm also hoping this keeps things a bit neater when it comes to ouputs and variables and such
+    ♡ I know that turning buffer_gas.py into basically one long code might be different to read, but I think it works w. my section headers keeping things organized and hopefully easy to read, I'm also hoping this keeps things a bit neater when it comes to ouputs and variables and such

     ♡ two file refactors today